Future food: Will it be real enough for our tastebuds?

 But, is this really the direction our food supply will be taking?

-Maybe not exactly, but the ideas are not that far off either.
+Not exactly, but the ideas are not that far off either.

 Mark Zawacki is a senior advisor to large global organisations on strategy, growth, innovation and organizational change.
 Zawacki is also one of the co-founders of Vertical Farms, an organisation dedicated to building the first very large scale multi-crop food factory in a controlled environment.
 In his presentation 2050: Feeding the Next 2 Billion, part of Florence Guild’s speaker series, ’The Art of Focus’, Zawacki outlined some of the many challenges facing global food production today.